-Asset Cate gory Replacement Strategy
+Asset Cate egory Replacement Strategy

 MS Transformers Proactive

 Air Magnetic Proactive

 MS Circuit Breakers Bulk Oil Proactive

 Vacuum Proactive

-MS Pad Mounted Switchgear Proactive
+MS Pad Mounted Switchgear · Proactive

 Single Phase Reactive

 Pole Top Transformers Poly Phase Reactive

 Rabbit Type Reactive

 Gang Operated Overhead Switch hes Reactive

 Wood Poles Proactive/Reactive

 XLPE Direct Buried Proactive/Reactive

 Underground Cables XLPE In Duct Reactive

 PILC Reactive

 Pad Mounted Transformers Single Phase Reactive

-rad Mounted Transformers Three Phase Reactive
+Pad Mounted Transformers Three Phase Reactive

 Pad Mounted Switchgear Reactive

-8 In addition to the above, Section 5.3.2 Overview of Assets Managed details asset information, including

-9 asset numbers, health, and age.
+In addition to the above, Section 5.3.2 Overview of Assets Managed details asset information, including asset numbers, health, and age.

-11 Change in Population and Sample Size
+Change in Population and Sample Size

-12 This measure of Asset and Systems Operations Performance tracks the change in population and sample

-13 size for each asset subcategory.
+This measure of Asset and Systems Operations Performance tracks the change in population and sample size for each asset subcategory.

-1 A summary of the change in population and sample size for each asset category between 2019 and 2020

-2 is found in Table 25.
-This metric is calculated by a third party and expressed as a percentage in the ACA

-- 3 report (see Appendix A). - 4
+- 1 A summary of the change in population and sample size for each asset category between 2019 and 2020 - 2 is found in Table 25.
+This metric is calculated by a third party and expressed as a percentage in the ACA - 3 report (see Appendix A).

-The target is for each asset class to have condition data available within its population, where the larger the sample size, the more confidence there is in extrapolating the Asset Condition Assessment results over an entire asset population.
+5 The target is for each asset class to have condition data available within its population, where the larger over an entire asset population.

+6 the sample size, the more confidence there is in extrapolating the Asset Condition Assessment results